-He's My Brother - why angry Muslim youth are protesting in Melbourne
+He's My Brother - why angry Muslim youth are protesting in Sydney

 Since the weekend's protests in Sydney, a number of high-profile Muslims have felt the need to speak out, to condemn the violence and to remind the broader population that this was a minority group - that not all Muslims are violent terrorists.

 This seems the logical thing to do.
 After all, we can't let this ''violent minority'' tarnish the image of Islam and Muslims, right?

 The problem is that such analyses miss the point.
 They zoom in on one incident and frame their entire discussion around that, as if it occurred in a contextual vacuum.
 When viewed on its own, of course, the protest makes no sense at all.

 Why were some protesters chanting ''Our dead are in paradise, your dead are in hell''?
 When prominent Muslim leaders cannot even begin to fathom how some Muslim youth have mentioned corpses when apparently protesting about a movie, we need to question whether the real problem is that such leaders are incredibly out of touch with the reality of Muslim youth in this country.
 Waleed Aly has correctly identified that, ''This isn't about the film''.
 Correct.

 Rather than dismissing these protests as an excuse for these youth to ''feel good about themselves'' or as a public statement of righteousness, we need instead to give genuine consideration to why our youth are acting in this manner.
 We need to give the situation context.